genomicsclass/leanpub/manuscript/getting_started.md

 swirl()
 ```

+To follow this book you should be familiar with the difference betwee lists (including data frames) and numeric vectors, for loops, how to create functions, and how to use the `sapply` and `replicate` functions.

 Alternatively you can take the [try R](http://tryr.codeschool.com/) interactive class from Code School.

 Note that there are also many open and free resources and reference guides for R. Two examples are